 Development carried out without planning permission is not ordinarily a criminal offence.
-The exception relates to Listed Buildings, trees subject to a tree preservation order ("TPO") and advertisements displayed without consent.
+The exception relates to Listed Buildings, trees subject to a Tree Preservation Order ("TPO") or within a Conservation Areas and advertisements displayed without consent.
 All other development only becomes a criminal offence if there is non-compliance following formal enforcement action.
-The 1990 Act defines formal enforcement action as the issue of an enforcement notice or the service of a breach of condition notice.
+The 1990 Act defines formal enforcement action as the issue and service of a formal notice (an enforcement notice, a stop notice or a breach of condition notice).